 Whether you’re deciding to implement blended learning at your school or you’ve decided to take the plunge already, there are pitfalls to consider and avoid when doing so.
-In our webinar, me, Tony Skauge, Services Program Manager at Edmentum International, will be discussing the pitfalls of blended learning and giving his tips on what can be done to avoid them.
+In this blog, we’re discussing the pitfalls of blended learning and giving tips on what can be done to avoid them.

 So when we’re considering the five biggest pitfalls of blended learning, there are some things you shouldn’t do when implementing a model at your school.
 Here we explain the five pitfalls and what you can do, as a principal, teacher or Head of Academics, to avoid and anticipate them.
 Let’s discuss them.